This article is part of a larger series on POS Systems.

-- Restaurants wanting an iPad POS: Upserve is our top choice for an iPad POS system for restaurants.
-In our evaluation, it earned a 4.38 out of 5 with top marks for its feature-rich software.
+- Restaurants that want an iPad POS: Upserve is one of our top choices for an iPad POS system for restaurants.
+In our evaluation, it earned a 3.75 out of 5 with top marks for its inventory functions.

-- Upscale bars: The dark mode display and recipe display features make Upserve an excellent bar POS for craft cocktail bars with extensive menus of esoteric drinks and low light.
+- Upscale bars: The dark mode display, flexible hardware, and recipe display features make Upserve an excellent bar POS for craft cocktail bars operating in low-light environments with extensive menus of esoteric drinks.

-- Businesses on a budget: Upserve is not a low-cost POS.
+- Restaurants on a budget: Upserve is one of the priciest cloud POS systems on the market.
 If your budget is tight, check out our favorite low-cost POS systems.

-- Single unit food trucks: Upserve likely has more bells and whistles than a micro-enterprise like a single food truck will use.
+- Food trucks: Upserve likely has more features than a micro-enterprise like a single food truck will use.
 See our recommended food truck POS systems for the best options.

-- Pizzerias: Upserve supports delivery and menu modifications, but not robustly enough for most pizza shops.
+- Pizzerias: Upserve supports delivery management and menu modifiers but not robustly enough for most pizza shops.
 For pizzeria-specific functions, check out our top recommendations for pizza POS systems.

-Upserve’s pricing structure is unique.
+Upserve’s pricing structure is unique among cloud POS systems.
 There is a single monthly subscription fee based on which functional tier you choose, plus a per-terminal fee.
 The baseline subscription (Upserve’s “Core” level) starts at $59 per month plus $60 per terminal for the software.
 It’s easy to see how your costs could add up.
 However, part of the reason it is easy to see is that Upserve lists more of its pricing publicly than competitors like Toast.

-However, like Toast, Upserve is priced to compete with traditional legacy POS systems like Micros, Aloha, and Positouch.
-Compared to those, Upserve’s pricing is competitive.
-Among cloud-POS, however, Upserve is at the high end.
+However, like competing cloud POS Revel Systems, Upserve is priced to compete with traditional legacy POS systems like MICROS, Aloha, and POSItouch, and compared to those, Upserve’s pricing is competitive.
+Among cloud POS, however, Upserve is at the high end.